jenheilemann/bitburner-scripts/README.md

 }
 ```

-Save and exit nano and write in console: `run start.js`
+Save and exit nano and write in console: `run start.js` then press enter.